Temporal-MPI: Enabling Multi-Plane Images for Dynamic Scene Modelling via Temporal Basis Learning: Experiments

 \subsubsection{Evaluation on Compactness of Representation}

-To prove the efficiency and compactness of our method, we compare our method with state-of-the-art algorithms, \textit{3DMaskVol21}~\cite{lin2021deep} and \textit{NeuralFlow21}~\cite{li2021neuralsceneflow}, in terms of storage space and inference speed.
 One of the main objectives of our approach is to learn a compact representation of a dynamic scene.
 So we evaluate the compactness of Temporal-MPI by comparing the number of network parameters and storage space with these two methods.
-As shown in Table \ref{tab:comparison_speed}, our method only requires 0.002 seconds to generate a time-instance MPI for real-time rendering, which is \textbf{three thousand times} faster than \textit{NeuralFlow21} and \textbf{one thousand times} faster than \textit{3DMaskVol21}; additionally, modeling a dynamic scene with 24 timestamps, Temporal-MPI only occupies 481 Mb for storage, which is \textbf{eleven times} smaller than \textit{3DMaskVol21} on storage space.
-So our approach is extremely faster and compacter for real-time rendering than existing methods.
+As shown in Table \ref{tab:size_inference_time_2}, modeling a dynamic scene with 24 timestamps, Temporal-MPI only occupies 481 Mb for storage, which is 11 times smaller than \textit{3DMaskVol21} on storage space.
+So our approach is extremely fast and compact for real-time rendering.